Phil May (caricaturist)

 Philip William May (22 April 1864 – 5 August 1903) was an English caricaturist who, with his vigorous economy of line, played an important role in moving away from Victorian styles of illustration towards the creation of the modern humorous cartoon.

 Biography

 Phil May was born at Wortley, near Leeds, the son of an engineer, who died when May was nine years old.
 His mother was the daughter of Eugene Macarthy, one time manager of the Theatre Royal, Drury Lane.
-She was left in very poor circumstances and the family had a great struggle to exist.

 May's grandfather, a country gentleman, had some talent as a draughtsman and liked drawing caricatures.
 At the age of twelve, in Leeds, May became friendly with Fred Fox, whose father was the scenic artist at the recently opened Grand Theatre.
 That gave him a free run of the theatre, where he used to sketch sections of other people's designs for costumes, as well as sketching actors' portraits, for which he received one shilling, later rising to five shillings.
 Another of his contemporaries was Walter Curtis, who became prominent as a music hall comedian and general entertainer.